 Eucharistic Ministers assist with the distribution of the Holy Eucharist at weekend Masses as well as on Holy Days.
 To become a Minister, Diocesan and parish training is required and provided.
-Contact the rectory with questions or to become a minister.
+Contact the Parish Office with questions or to become a minister.

 Eucharistic Ministers to the Sick: